-Cats Rule, Dogs Drool…Right?
+Cats Rule, Dogs Drool, Right...Like, That’s Normal?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-2. Periodontal Disease or Stomatitis
+Periodontal Disease or Stomatitis

 Your cat’s mouth is teeming with bacteria.
-When bacteria get under the gumline, they can cause mild to severe gingivitis.
+When bacteria get under the gum line, they can cause mild to severe gingivitis.
 As dental disease progresses, those bacteria travel deeper and closer to the tooth root, causing periodontitis, a condition that affects the health and stability of the structures that support and surround the teeth.
 Some cats, especially those exposed to viral diseases like herpesvirus and calicivirus, can develop stomatitis.
 Cats with stomatitis experience inflammation and ulceration of the gums, tongue, and cheeks.
 As you can imagine, kitties with periodontal disease and/or stomatitis experience oral pain that can lead to drooling and difficulty eating.

 Esophagitis can develop when material gets stuck in a cat’s esophagus or causes irritation on the way down to the stomach.
 This esophageal irritation can also occur with acid reflux or after repeated vomiting.
 Inflammation of the esophagus can make swallowing painful and can cause cats to stop eating to avoid this pain.
 Even with normal saliva production, cats may opt to let the saliva fall out of their mouths rather than deal with the discomfort of swallowing.

 Salivary Gland Disease

 Cats may drool when they are in total bliss, like when they “make biscuits” with their paws.
-Kitties that are really enjoying cuddle time, sunbathing, or catnip euphoria may purr, drool, and relish how sweet it is to be a cat.
+Kitties who are really enjoying cuddle time, sunbathing, or catnip euphoria may purr, drool, and relish how sweet it is to be a cat.
 It could indicate that they’re as happy as can be, but if your cat is drooling and lethargic or indicates discomfort, they may require a trip to the vet.

-Dr. Alycia Washington, DVM
+Dr. Alycia Washington, DVM, MS

 Alycia Washington, DVM, is a small animal emergency veterinarian based in North Carolina.
 She works as a relief veterinarian and provides services to numerous emergency and specialty hospitals.
 Dr. Washington is also a children’s book author and freelance writer with a focus on veterinary medicine.
 She has a special fondness for turtles, honey bees, and penguins — none of which she treats.
 In her free time, Dr. Washington enjoys travel, good food, and good enough coffee.